Malaria During Pregnancy: Symptoms, Treatment & Prevention

 1. HIV infection: Women infected with HIV have a high risk of contracting malaria due to their poor immunity level.

-If you are in a region, such as Africa, where the risk of getting malaria is high, then you need to be alert in checking for the symptoms of malaria.
+If you live in a region with a generally high prevalence of malaria, then you need to be alert in detecting the symptoms of malaria early.

 Signs And Symptoms Of Malaria In Pregnancy